 What is your typical day like?

 I am currently part of a team working in the water sector and have been for the past two years, although, much of my workload has involved geotechnical engineering.
-I have worked on many exciting projects and, day-to-day, I typically author a range of documents and reports such as flood risk assessments, create design drawings and 3D models of project sites in a variety of software, and often go to meetings or presentations covering an array of civil engineering topics.
+I have worked on many exciting projects and, day-to-day, I typically author a range of documents and reports such as flood risk assessments, create design drawings and 3D models of project sites in a variety of software.
+I often go to meetings or presentations covering an array of civil engineering topics.

 How do you think your Mott MacDonald apprenticeship will help you to achieve your career goals?